wgpsec/CreateHiddenAccount/README.md

 - This tool is not guaranteed to work properly on 32-bit systems

+- On the domain controller machine, this tool will only add hidden users and will not modify the registry, because on the domain controller machine, user information is not stored in the registry.

+- If the control panel shows that there is a hidden user, but both tools and net user show that the user does not exist, then when the computer restarts, the hidden user in the control panel will disappear.

 - The tool will automatically add the $ character to the username without the $ character.
 For example, if -u specifies the user name as teamssix, the actual account added is teamssix$; if -u specifies the user name as teamssix$, then the actual added account is or teamssix$

   >  The purpose of this is because if the user name does not have the $ character, then hiding the user is meaningless.
 If you just want to add an account, just use net user directly.

-- On the domain controller machine, this tool will only add hidden users and will not modify the registry, because on the domain controller machine, user information is not stored in the registry.
+# Changelog

+## v0.2 2021.1.18

+* Enhanced the ability to detect hidden accounts
+* Added ability to select clone user
+* Added the function of only creating hidden users without modifying the registry
+* Added tool version display

+## v0.1 2021.1.17